 There is no better way to learn about a college or university than to visit the campus when the college is in session.
-The best time to visit a college environment is during the spring and summer of your junior year or in the fall of your senior year.
+A live campus gives you better insight to the right fit for you when you are on campus while students are learning, professors are teaching, and campus culture is in full swing.
+The best time of year to visit a college environment is during the spring and summer of your junior year, or in the fall of your senior year.